How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

 Sips & Signature Drinks

 I created these adorable stir sticks for the beverages, which I saw on Pinterest.
 Just a little spray paint to some toy horses, hot glue & plastic sticks add a little something to each cocktail.
-Plus, fresh mint from the garden was a huge hit! *Horse Straw Inspiration
+Plus, fresh mint from the garden was a huge hit! *Horse Straw Inspiration.
+Or you can buy them, which makes life just a little easier.
+Pre-made stir sticks

 Entertainment & Experiences